fortressokorie/fortressokorie/README.md

 - 👀 Undergrad Math and Stats/Data Science Student
 - 🌱 I’m currently learning python and R
 - 💞️ I’m looking to collaborate on small data science to start and scaling as I improve
-- 📫 How to reach me: okorie1@stolaf.edu
+- 📫 How to reach me: okorie1@stolaf.edu or fortressokorie1@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm working on a cookbook